strapi/community-content/tutorials/README.md

 1. The tutorial hasn't been proposed yet
    - Create an issue with the template `Create a tutorial`
    - Create a new branch: `git checkout -b create/<name-of-tutorial>`
-   - Create the tutorial and make a pull request by adding a new folder inside `tutorials` containing the content of your tutorial as well as the `<name-of-tutorial>.yml` file. (the .yml file must be **inside** your new tutorial folder)
+   - Create the tutorial and make a pull request by adding a new folder inside `tutorials/code` containing the code of your tutorial as well as editing the `tutorials.yml` file by listing your creation.
    - We will update the issue from **In progress** to **Done**
 2. The tutorial is looking for an author (you are doing a requested tutorial)
    - Create a new branch: `git checkout -b create/<name-of-tutorial>`
-   - Create the tutorial and make a pull request by adding a new folder inside `tutorials` containing the content of your tutorial as well as the `<name-of-tutorial>.yml` file. (the .yml file must be **inside** your new tutorial folder)
+   - Create the tutorial and make a pull request by adding a new folder inside `tutorials/code` containing the code of your tutorial as well as editing the `tutorials.yml` file by listing your creation.
    - We will update the issue from **Looking for author** to **Done**

 **Please follow this format and indentation:**